 OTHER PARTNERS INCLUDE:

 - Peoples Postcode Lottery sponsored us for two years running in 2017 and 2018, firstly to run a course for over 55s and then for under 25s.
 PPL featured us in their top three charities for 2017.

-BPF Energy Ltd kindly tripled their donation to Safe New Futures in December 2018, after the director in charge of the climate change sector attended one of the candidate reunions and was so impressed by the valuable work carried out the SAFE team, he wanted to increase their donation as part of BPF’s energies commitment to social and environmental change.
+7. BPF Energy Ltd kindly tripled their donation to Safe New Futures in December 2018, after the Director in charge of the climate change agreement attended one of the candidate reunions and was so impressed by the valuable work carried out the SAFE team, he wanted to increase their donation as part of BPF’s energy's commitment to social and environmental change.

 8. ARM – Adaptive Reliable Management, Romsey have provided us with free storage facilities since February 2018 and have kindly given us a financial donation also.